Bailian Xijiao Shopping Mall

-Bailian Xijiao Shopping Mall (百联西郊购物中心) is a large outdoor shopping center classified as a super-regional shopping mall, in Shanghai, China.
+Bailian Xijiao Shopping Mall (百联西郊购物中心) is a large outdoor shopping center classified as a super-regional shopping mall, in Shanghai, China and a key reference point in the modern commercial development of the Changning area and the western suburbs (Xijiao) in general.
 It is located at No. 88 Xianxia Road, Changning District.
 It is owned and built by Bailian Group.
 Anchors include supermarkets, department stores, professional stores, themed restaurants, specialty stores, entertainment and fitness and gyms including the Friendship Department Store, Century Lianhua, HOLA Teli House, Decathlon, and Yongle Home Appliances.
 The leasable area is 109000 sqm, placing it in the super-regional mall/shopping center category.
+It opened in 2004 as the first open-air mall in China.